cblevins/sp22-dig-stud/in-class/making-data.md

 ## Getting to know your data

 The most important step when approaching a potential source of data is to familiarize with the source itself.
-I am going to set a timer for **10 minutes**, during which you are going to explore the Alcatraz Logbook, which has been digitized and is available here: <https://user-x7tacjj.cld.bz/Alcatraz-Log-Book/>.
+I am going to set a timer for **10 minutes**, during which you are going to explore the Alcatraz Logbook individually, which has been digitized and is available here: <https://theautry.cld.bz/Alcatraz-Log-Book>.
 Try to get a sense for the source:

 - Don't try to read every word!
 The goal of this exercise is skim and understand the layout of the document and get a taste for its content.
 - Primary sources and manuscripts often contain important contextual information in a few places: the front cover, inside front cover, first several pages, last several pages, inside back cover, and back cover.
 Look at these first.